 Don’t forget the small talk

 At conferences, the purpose of a conversation is not to kill time, but to grow a connection.
 Studies show that the first seven to nine seconds of an interaction are where true connections are made.
 If you earn your listener’s interest during that time, people will be more likely to engage further and remember you afterward.
 Beyond the introduction, the best way to make an impression is to bond over something in common or tell a relatable story.
-But remember, a conversation should be a give-and-take exchange, not a one-sided indulgence.
+But remember, a human connection should be a give-and-take exchange, not a one-sided indulgence.

 Get the most of chats